djlampert/PyHSPF/examples/README.txt

 tests04_15.py -- runs test04.uci through test15.uci simulations (no WDM file manipulation)
 tests04_15_parallel.py -- shows how to run HSPF simulations in parallel

-PyHSPF has other functionality beyond what is described in these examples.
-Direct any questions about functionality and applications to the developers.
-Note that some of these examples may not be compatible with older versions of PyHSPF.
+PyHSPF has functionalities beyond those described in these examples.
+Direct any questions about functionality and applications to the developer.
+Note that these examples may not be compatible with older versions of the software.